SashaDiz/directoryhunt/README.md

 Test authentication by:
 1. Visit `http://localhost:3000`
 2. Click "Sign in"
-3. Try any authentication method (Email, Google, or GitHub)
+3. Try any authentication method (Email or Google)
 4. Verify you're signed in (avatar appears in header)

 ## 🛠️ Tech Stack